QTIM-Lab/fundus_detection_segmentation_pipeline/detection/README.md

 # Detection

 This module shows how to use YOLOv8.
-Specifically, it shows how to create a COCO dataset, how to train the YOLOv8 model on the COCO dataset, and then run inference to create outputs of cropped images if the detection is above a threshold (i.e. it found your optic nerve head).
+Specifically, it shows how to create a COCO dataset, how to train the YOLOv8 model on the COCO dataset, and then run inference to create cropped outputs.

 ## Pretrained YOLO detection models